ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 hero: IIS-Featured-Image.jpg
 draft: false
 ---
-## What I Did and Why I Did It, and How You Can Too
+## What I Did, Why I Did It, and How You Can Too
 A little while ago I had my fill of using 3 HP Prodesks in a cardboard box as my homelab and decided to spring for something a little easier to work with, purchasing a ProLiant DL360 from ebay.
 One of my primary goals at the start was to lab it up and make something that seemed interesting and useful.
 Having a decent tenure in professional Googling, I’ve noticed that the people who create extremely detailed guides on [obscure driver+OS combinations](https://blog.workinghardinit.work/2017/06/19/installing-intel-i211-i217v-i218v-i219v-drivers-windows-server-2016-eufi-boot/), or [make public their trove of tutorials](https://laurakokkarinen.com/auto-configuring-sharepoint-sites-with-site-templates-the-setup-from-start-to-finish/) always have their own blog.
 With this important information in mind I decided I’d make one too.

 ## What I've Done